 Figure 5.
-Sacramento River at Freeport models for annual average modeled concentratin or load shown in blue dots and flow normalized concentration and load in red lines.
+Sacramento River at Freeport models for annual average modeled concentration or load shown in blue dots and flow normalized concentration and load in red lines.
 Confidence bands are for flow normalized concentration or load.
 Solid orange line shows the annual flow normalized concentration or load.
 The blue dots are the modeled annual mean concentrations and loads.
 Solid blue line is discharge.